Take action today. Call our experts at: phone icon1-800-522-5221

 • Peer support mentoring

-2. Program of Comprehensive Assistance for Family Caregivers (PCAFC)
+The Program of Comprehensive Assistance for Family Caregivers (PCAFC)

-Veterans may be eligible for this clinical program if they sustained or aggravated a serious injury (or illness) in the line of active military duty.
+PCAFC offers enhanced clinical support for family caregivers of Veterans who may be eligible for this clinical program if they sustained or aggravated a serious injury (or illness) in the line of active military duty.
 The Veteran must also have a combined service-connected disability rating of 70% or more and need personal care services for a minimum of six continuous months.
-This program requires a VA Online Application (Equal to VA Form 10-10CG) .

-Veterans can designate one Primary Family Caregiver and up to two Secondary Family Caregivers on the application (as back-up support).
+Veterans can designate one Primary Family Caregiver and up to two Secondary Family Caregivers on the application (as backup support).
 Services available depend on whether you are a Primary or Secondary Family Caregiver, and may include:

 • A monthly stipend (paid to you as caregiver)

-• Access to health care insurance (CHAMPVA) if caregiver does not have health insurance
+• Access to healthcare insurance (CHAMPVA) if caregiver does not have health insurance

 • Mental health counseling